fossas/fossa-cli/README.md

 ### Install with npm/yarn (All Platforms)

-If you have npm/yarn on your machine, you can get `fossa-cli` with:
+If you have npm/yarn on your machine, you can get `fossa` with:

 ```bash
   npm install -g fossa